Veteran rock sculptor's work attracts onlookers by the edge of the Ottawa River

 Ottawa artist John Ceprano has created rock sculptures along the banks of the Ottawa River for more than 30 years.
 (CTV)

-CTVNews.ca staff writer, with files from CTV News Ottawa's Annie Bergeron Oliver
+CTVNews.ca staff , with a report from CTV News Ottawa's Annie Bergeron Oliver

 Published Tuesday, August 20, 2019 10:00PM EDT